yogalightness/yogalightness.github.io/classes.md

 “We have to recognize that the moment of balance exists in order to take the opportunity for rest and renewal.”
 Swami Sivananda Radha, Yoga: A Path to Awareness

 Cost: £15-20 depending on means for the morning only. £20-30 depending on means for the afternoon only. £35-50 depending on means for whole day.
 We would much rather you paid what you can afford than not attend the classes because of  financial restrictions.
-Click here for the [PayPal link](http://paypal.me/yogalightness) or email JaneCatherine here](mailto:jane.a@yasodharayoga.org)for BACs details.
+Click here for the [PayPal link](http://paypal.me/yogalightness) or email [JaneCatherine here](mailto:jane.a@yasodharayoga.org)for BACs details.

 Contact: [JaneCatherine here](mailto:jane.a@yasodharayoga.org) for more information, to reserve an in person place, and for the on line link.